ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 #### Output Share Request

-Once the aggregators have verified at least as many reports as required for the PA task, the leader issues an *output share request* to the helper.
+Once the aggregators have verified at least as many reports as required for the PDA task, the leader issues an *output share request* to the helper.
 The helper responds to this request by extracting its output share from its state and encrypting it under the collector's HPKE public key.